Generative logo design

 When we first set out to design a logo for Components AI, we naturally gravitated towards generative concepts.
-The idea of a static mark didn’t seem to make sense as a concept for our visual brand.
+The idea of a static mark didn’t seem to make sense for our visual brand.
 As people interact with Components AI, the product is constantly altered.
 The logo is an opportunity to play with this concept in our visual language.

 There are impressive examples of dynamic and generative branding projects.
 As this is just the beginning of our project, something too impressive and complex wouldn’t feel authentic to us.
 Our instincts were to start with a simple form that could become more complex and technical over time as the project matures and grows.
 Eventually, the logo design could be informed or driven by data we’ve collected.

 Our first chats and sketches were centered around dots of random colors on a grid.
 Even when constraining the colors to a harmonious scale, it was quickly apparent that it wasn't working.
-Often, the visual contrast between logos was jarring enough to be slightly distracting.
+Often, the visual contrast between logos was jarring enough to be distracting.

-Initial sketches on paper were of a 4x4 grid as we’re partial to powers of 2.
-In practice, it wan’t as aesthetically pleasing as 9 dots.
+Initial sketches on paper were of a 4x4 grid, as we’re partial to powers of 2.
+In practice, it wasn’t as aesthetically pleasing as 9 dots.
 16 dots was too dense.
 We compromised on the purity of input values for visual aesthetics.

-After initial sketches and an evening of light exploration we a bit of informed direction:
+After initial sketches and an evening of light exploration, we gathered a bit of informed direction.
+We wanted our logo to:

 Randomly varying the opacity of each dot on a defined scale was more lackluster than anticipated.
 The subtle changes in opacity weren’t very perceptible, especially in the corner of the eye.
 The composition of the form as a whole didn’t feel balanced.
 Even with light constraints, allowing for the full range of opacity values didn’t seem to work.
-We shifted to toggling between two values, one dark, one light.
-We wrote a few different sets of weights that apply to each dot - that are randomly selected before logo generation.
+We shifted to toggling between two values - one dark, one light.
+We wrote a few different sets of weights that apply to each dot, which are randomly selected before logo generation.

 Eventually we landed on something that generated the visual states below: